All in One View

 Standardizing dates

-An epidemic dataset typically contains date columns for different events, such as the date of infection, date of symptoms onset, etc. These dates can come in different date formats, and it is good practice to standardize them to benefit from the powerful R functionalities designed to handle date values in downstream analyses.
+An epidemic dataset typically contains Date columns for different events, such as the date of infection, date of symptoms onset, etc. These dates can come in different date formats, and it is good practice to standardize them to benefit from the powerful R functionalities designed to handle date values in downstream analyses.
 The cleanepi package provides functionality for converting date columns of epidemic datasets into ISO8601 format, ensuring consistency across the different date columns.
 Here’s how you can use it on our simulated dataset:

 R